 4. Make the URLs Descriptive

 Besides the titles and headlines, the next thing to do is check out your URLs.
-You need to place your keyword here as well, which is important for Google and will have your potential visitors to become enticed to click on yours.
+You need to place your keyword here as well, which is important for Google and will have your potential visitors become enticed to click on yours.
 In fact, one study shows that descriptive URLs perform 25% better compared to generic URLs!

 5. Double Down Your Meta Descriptions

 People want an idea of what they’re about to read, and you want to entice them with a short description of your content.
-That’s where meter descriptions come along, which are snippets of your content to tell potential visitors what to expect from your webpage.
+That’s where meta descriptions come along, which are snippets of your content to tell potential visitors what to expect from your webpage.